UPPER POPPLETON PARISH COUNCIL

 City Councillor Anne Hook reported that: –

-The Parish Council objects to the planning application as it is a significant over-development of the site.
+The Parish Council objects to this planning application.
+See below for details of the objections.

 (b) To note Local Authority Planning Decisions

-It was noted that the Local Planning Authority had approved the following application: –
+It was noted that the Local Planning Authority had approved the following applications: –

 (a) To receive a financial statement

 The Clerk had emailed Councillors a detailed report showing the actual income and expenditure for the year for the period to 9 October 2023.
 The report reflected the receipts and payments below.